carbon-design-system/carbon/README.md

 > and resources, human interface guidelines, and a vibrant community of
 > contributors.

+> [!CAUTION]
+> All v10 packages and assets reached end of support on September 30, 2024 and
+> will not receive any more updates.

 <p align="center">
   <a href="https://github.com/carbon-design-system/carbon/blob/master/LICENSE">
     <img src="https://img.shields.io/badge/license-Apache--2.0-blue.svg" alt="Carbon is released under the Apache-2.0 license" />